AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 When ```originalNumber``` is modified, ```referenceToNumber``` mirrors this change.
 However, ```copyOfNumber``` does not.
 This is because the former points to the original value, whereas the latter points to a new, copied value.

 ### Passing
 When declaring a function, any parameters must also specify whether to copy by reference or value.
 For example, the code below achieves the same result as in the previous example, however ```originalNumber``` is now passed through a function.
 As one might expect, passing by reference through a function is faster than passing by value as less must be transferred.
-If a reference is passed, the original variable is brought into the function's scope & therefore can be operated upon normally.
+If a reference is passed, the original variable is brought into the function's scope & therefore can be operated upon normally:

 **Header**
 ```c++